 If this is too easy for you, you can put some sort of floation device under your hands, feet, or both, to add more resistance as you push them down into the water.

-Remember what differentiates strength training from endurance/cardio is that strength training is based around doing a small number of repetitions (most people say between 8 and 15) where you’ve pretty much exhausted those specific muscles at the end.
+Strength training is based around doing a small number of repetitions (most people say between 8 and 15) where you’ve pretty much exhausted those specific muscles at the end.
 This is how you build short term strength in a muscle, for carrying heavy things, lifting things, or exerting a lot of force at one time.

 I have a feeling that the best thing for the person who asked for these exercises will be to do them while floating, so that she is not bearing weight through her sacroiliac joints.